William S. Benson

 William Shepherd Benson (25 September 1855 – 20 May 1932) was an admiral in the United States Navy and the first chief of naval operations (CNO), holding the post throughout World War I.

 Early life and career

-Born in Bibb County, Georgia, Benson graduated from the United States Naval Academy in 1877.
+William was born on a cotton plantation in Bibb County, Georgia, son of Richard Aaron Benson and Catherine Elizabeth (Brewer) Benson.
+Benson graduated from the United States Naval Academy in 1877.
 His early years of sea duty included a cruise around the world in USS Dolphin during the 1880s.
 He was also active in coast survey and hydrographic duties, was an instructor at the Naval Academy, commanded the cruiser Albany, and served as a flag aide, in addition to other assignments.
+In 1906, Benson attended the Naval War College.

 Senior assignments

 In 1909, Benson was promoted to captain and became chief of staff of the United States Pacific Fleet.
 In 1911, Benson became the first commanding officer of the battleship USS Utah.
 He was commandant of the Philadelphia Navy Yard in 1913–15.

 Chief of Naval Operations

 In May 1915, Benson was promoted to the rank of rear admiral and became the Navy's first CNO, functionally replacing Rear Admiral Bradley A. Fiske, the last aide for naval operations.

 Benson was heavily involved in defining the functions of the new CNO position and strengthening the navy during a period marked by internal Navy Department tensions, US interventions in the Caribbean and Central America, and World War I. Promoted to the rank of admiral in 1916, his responsibilities greatly expanded when the United States entered World War I in April 1917.
 Over the next year and a half, he oversaw a huge expansion of the navy, the extension of its operations to European waters, and the transportation of the United States Army's American Expeditionary Forces to France.
 After the November 1918 armistice, he was an active participant in the lengthy peace negotiations held in France.